BaadMaro/CTF/CyberTalents-Marathon-CTF/Weird Vigenère/README.md

 ## Detailed solution

-After searching for di dah i found that it's morce code
+After searching for di dah i found that it's morse code

 Morse code is a method used in telecommunication to encode text characters as standardized sequences of two different signal durations, called dots and dashes or dits and dahs.